Hamiltonius/CAFrelease-Macro/README.md

-# CAFrelease Macro for SAP Export Formatting
+# Contract Communication Macro for Standard SAP Export Formatting and Consistency

 ## Overview
-**CAFrelease** is a simple yet powerful VBA macro that optimizes SAP export formatting for **CAF release processing**.
+**Contract-Comm-Macro** is a simple yet powerful VBA macro that optimizes SAP export formatting for **CAF release processing**.
 By automating key formatting tasks, it reduces manual effort and ensures standardized output.

 This macro helps:
 - **Format headers and columns consistently**